cepyhs/robust-huber-kernel-regression/README.md

 ![Simulated Performance Chart](huberloss.png)

-### Key Observations:
+### Key Observations from the Plot:
-* **Outlier Immunity**: The model completely ignored the severe anomalies located near $y = 17$ and $y = -6$.
+* **Outlier Immunity**: The blue prediction line completely ignores the severe anomalies located near $y = 17$ and $y = -6$, showing high resistance to heavy-tailed distributions.
 * **Smooth Non-Linear Generalization**: Thanks to the RBF Kernel integration, the prediction line exhibits a highly organic, continuous curvature that maps the true data density rather than rigidly forcing a straight line.
-* **High Operational Stability**: Tikhonov boundaries successfully kept the parameters constrained, eliminating any unwanted target oscillations.
+* **High Operational Stability**: Tikhonov boundaries successfully kept the functional parameter space constrained, eliminating any unwanted target oscillations.

 ---

 ## Project Structure & Quick Start

 ### Installation
-Ensure you have the core scientific stack installed:
+Ensure you have the core scientific stack installed in your local python environment:
 ```bash
 pip install numpy scipy scikit-learn matplotlib